glue-viz/glue/doc/installation.rst

 The source code for Glue is available on `GitHub
 <http://www.github.com/glue-viz/glue>`_.
 Glue relies upon a number of
-scientific python libraries, as well as the QT GUI library.
+scientific python libraries, as well as the Qt GUI library.
 Installing these packages is somewhat beyond the scope of this document, and unforunately trickier than it should be.
 If you want to dive in, here is the basic strategy: